 Expectation # 6.
 Free Downloads

-By making sure that your blog has, at the very least, these six items, you will go a long way to helping your readers to make a positive emotional connection with you and your company.
-And don’t forget, that they will only be spending a few minutes on your blog.
+By making sure that your blog has, at the very least, these six items, you’ll go a long way to helping your readers to make a positive emotional connection with you and your company.
+And don’t forget, that they’ll only be spending a few minutes on your blog.

 If you do a great job with these six items they just might stay on your blog for a precious few extra minutes.
 If you can pique their interest just enough, they might even return for more.
-And if you are really lucky, they might even make a purchase.
+And if you’re really lucky, they might even make a purchase.
 Ka-ching!

 Questions For Us To Think About And Discuss